applewjr/mtg-prices/README.md

 #### Streamlit - https://mtg-price-dashboard.streamlit.app
 - Dashboard repo: https://github.com/applewjr/mtg-price-dashboard
-- My first of 3 front end visualizations.
+- My first of 3 frontend visualizations.
 Here, I present a dashboard of interesting graphs centering around card prices per set, normalized to before and after release date.
 - Source data are fully driven by Snowflake.
 - This frontend was originally designed to give the end user the ability to see the price history for any card.
 I have removed this option since it is an expensive feature to put into the hands of the open internet.
 The dashboard I have left in place is static and can be cached for 24 hours without being out of date.
 This leads to a maximum of 60 seconds of compute per day against Snowflake.